Vespasian and the Roman Conquest of Britain in 43 AD

 Phase 4 – The British are defeated

 Dio said fighting continued into a second day.
 This was unusual for a Roman battle but the result was that the Romans had a total victory.
 Almost certainly this happened following a breakout from Vespasian’s position by a second legion attacking northwards on the west bank of the river.
-XIV Legion was probably given this task, as after Vespasian’s attack on the previous day, my order of battle (on page 11 above) shows XIV Legion now in the centre of the line on the east bank.
+XIV Legion was probably given this task, as after Vespasian’s attack on the previous day, my order of battle (see above) shows XIV Legion now in the centre of the line on the east bank.
 The Legion in the centre would have been the correct formation to ford the river next, leaving IX and XX Legions continuing to cover the right and left flanks respectively.

 The objective of XIV Legion would have been the British positions near Halling.
 The river protected the right flank of the attackers.
 It is recorded by Dio that Gnaeus Hosidius Geta was awarded the ornamenta triumphalia for his achievements in the battle.
 We can deduce he was the legate who commanded the attacking XIV Legion.
 His Legion probably forded the River Medway at dawn on the second day, and moved through Vespasian’s position to attack northwards.
 This resulted directly in the British defeat and withdrawal.